lpsaavedra/periodic_hills_postprocessing/README.md

 * The `breuer2009_data_comparison.py` script compares two different sources for the data of the Breuer article.
 This code is intended mostly as a verification and should not be used when post-processing simulation data.

-* The `near_wall_processing.py` script outputs the reattachment point, average y+ and maximum y+ along the lower wall for Lethe simulations, and plots y+.
+* The `near_wall_processing_new.py` script outputs the reattachment point, average y+ and maximum y+ along the lower wall for Lethe simulations, and plots y+.

+* The `mesh_quality.py` script outputs the average and maximum x+, y+ and z+ along the lower wall for Lethe simulations, and plots them.

 * The `y_plus_on_geometry.py` script plots y+ superimposed over the periodic hill geometry.